What conscientious consumers need to know about marine collagen peptides

 How are marine collagen peptides made?

 Fish collagen peptides are so-called Type I collagen peptides.
-They are made from collagen.
 Type 1 collagen peptides are the most abundant collagen in the human body; Type I is the building block for beautiful skin, flexible connective tissues and strong bones.
 The production process behind fish collagen peptides is the same as it is for collagen peptides from any other source.
 It begins with a natural process of extracting gelatin from the raw material, which contains native collagen.
 This is followed by a specific enzymatic hydrolysis process to convert the gelatin into – highly bioavailable and bioactive – collagen peptides.

 Watch video to learn more about the collagen peptides production process: